 In fact, it offers more than 40 different applications covering every aspect of the business and it’s available on any device from any location because it’s cloud native.
 Data can be collected by shopfloor systems and then integrate with the QMS automatically triggering the preventive workflow.

 Quality assurance is an area of manufacturing that extends beyond catching mistakes in production.
-It’s a cornerstone of successful manufacturing industries and like every other part of the sector, it’s being revolutionised by the digital transformation.
+It’s a cornerstone of successful manufacturing industries and like every other part of the sector, the digital transformation is having a big impact.

 How do you maintain quality standards in your organisation?
 Share this blog with your networks and join the conversation online.